 - Current students receive an email prior to fall and spring registration reminding them to complete the clearances for courses with field placements in the subsequent semester.

-- OCS provides transportation for students to complete the CBC at Troop 2 in Bear at the end of each semester.
+- OCS provides transportation for students to complete the CBC at Troop 2 in Bear during the first week in May and December.
 Please encourage students to take advantage of this service.